ietf-wg-acme/acme/draft-ietf-acme-acme.md

-If a client wishes to recover an existing account and does not want an account to be created if one does not already exist, then it SHOULD do so by sending a POST request with an empty update.
-That is, it should send a JWS whose payload has a "recovery" field set to "true" ({"recovery": true}).
+If a client wishes to recover an existing account and does not want an account to be created if one does not already exist, then it SHOULD do so by sending a POST request to the new-account URL with a JWS whose payload has a "recovery" field set to "true" ({"recovery": true}).

 ### Account Update